Concerned about stock market volatility? You should be!

-In late 2002 we had a tech correction and the NASDAQ dropped from a high of 5,050 in 2000 to 1,100 with a decline of 78%, then the real estate bubble of 2008 when the DOW dropped 55% from 14,280 to 6,440.
+In late 2002 we had a tech correction, and the NASDAQ dropped from a high of 5,050 in 2000 to 1,100 with a decline of 78%, then the real estate bubble of 2008 when the DOW dropped 55% 14,280 to 6,440.
 When the market has another correction and it WILL.
-If you’re in or near retirement this could have a disastrous effect on your retirement savings.
+If you’re in or near retirement, this could have a disastrous effect on your retirement savings.

-If you’re in or near retirement it’s going to be difficult to make up for those losses.
-If you have lost money and your withdrawing money at the same time your retirement money is going to deplete at a pretty fast rate.
+If you’re in or near retirement, it’s going to be difficult to make up for those losses.
+If you have lost money and your withdrawing money simultaneously, your retirement money will deplete at a pretty fast rate.
 Time’s not on your side anymore.

-If you’re in retirement you don’t want to have to go back to work just to support your life style.
-I understand the importance of these accounts so I make sure that they are safe, secure, guaranteed, and insured.
-I’m very conservative on how your investments are handled.
+If you’re in retirement, you don’t want to have to go back to work to support your lifestyle.
+I understand the importance of these accounts, making sure that they are safe, secure, guaranteed, and insured.
+I’m very conservative about how your investments are handled.

 With all the different options out there, the investments I’m talking about are the same ones that didn’t lose a penny during the market crash in 2000 and 2008.

 Who knows where the markets are going now.
-What I do know is the market can be pretty volatile and could have a devastating affect on your retirement account with no guarantees.
-If you want to protect and preserve your investments you need to look at something with safe retirement strategies.
+I know that the market can be pretty volatile and could have a devastating effect on your retirement account with no guarantees.
+So if you want to protect and preserve your investments, you need to look at something with safe retirement strategies.

-Don’t let your hard earned savings in your 401k become a 201k with another market decline like 2000 or 2008.
-If you are in or near retirement these investments have to last you for the rest of your life.
-If you’re in your 60’s and in good health you have a good chance of living another 30 years.
+Don’t let your hard-earned savings in your 401(k) become a 201(k) with another market decline like 2000 or 2008.
+If you are in or near retirement, these investments have to last you for the rest of your life.
+If you’re in your 60’s and good health, you have a good chance of living another 30 years.
 The first person to reach the age of 150 has already been born.
 So I understand how important this is to my clients.
-It’ my responsibility to do the right thing, I recommend being very conservative and preserving what they have.
+It’s my responsibility to do the right thing; I recommend being very conservative and preserving what they have.

-I have found that a lot of people have money in CDs, savings, or Money Market accounts because their worried about losing money in the market.
-None of these accounts will pay a high rate of interest.
-The last time I checked bankrate.com the national average for the interest on a CD was .64% (www.bankrate.com) that would take 114.3 years to double your money.
-I don’t know about anyone else but I don’t plan on living another 114 years.
+I have found that many people have money in CDs, savings, or Money Market accounts because they’re worried about losing money in the market.
+Unfortunately, none of these accounts will pay a high rate of interest.
+When I checked bankrate.com, the national average for the interest on a CD was 1.64% (www.bankrate.com) which would take 88.3 years to double your money.
+I don’t know about anyone else, but I don’t plan on living another 88 years.

-If you have a non-qualified CD or a Money Market account you receive a 1099 to file with your tax return and the interest is taxable, then with inflation between 2-3% the real value of the account is negative and you’ve lost your purchasing power.
+If you have a non-qualified CD or a Money Market account, you receive a 1099 to file with your tax return, and the interest is taxable.
+With inflation between 2-3%, the real value of the account is negative, and you’ve lost your purchasing power.

-The investments were talking about has a tax advantage because they are tax deferred and you get triple compounding, that you don’t get that with a CD, Money Market, or savings account.
-You get interest on principal, interest on interest, and interest on taxes you would have paid.
-So whether it’s a CD, Money Market, or a savings account it’s not the banks job to give you a higher rate of interest or protect you from inflation.
+The investments we’re talking about have a tax advantage because they are tax-deferred, and you get triple compounding, that you don’t get that with a CD, Money Market, or savings account.
+You get interest on the principal, interest on interest, and interest on taxes you would have paid.
+So whether it’s a CD, Money Market, or a savings account, it’s not the bank’s job to give you a higher rate of interest or protect you from inflation.

-There are investment strategies which pay a much higher rate of return that are safe, secure, guaranteed, and insured with no loss of principal.
+Investment strategies pay a much higher rate of return that is safe, secure, guaranteed, and insured with no loss of principal.